FezzedOne/epsilon-rp/docs/rules.rst

 -   Any character with more than 10 million pixels in assets.
 -   Synthetic or robotic characters, if they have any kind of backups.
 -   Very powerful and/or OP abilities of any kind, such as infinite flight with few limitations.
 -   Any kind of neural backup or cloning/revival/uploading tech.
-All backups and revival tech must be documented on the character's sheet, and a character can only have limited backups.
 -   Hive-minded characters, characters controlled by parasites or anything in that vein.

 Consent rules